What do you look for in a resident?

-Required rotations for the PGY1 program are internal medicine, ambulatory care, drug information and pharmacy practice management.
+Required rotations for the PGY1 program are ambulatory care, critical care, drug information, internal medicine and pharmacy practice management.
 Please see the individual PGY2 program pages for their specific requirements.

 Can I do rotations at a site other than my home facility?

-Required rotations must be completed at the resident's home facility.
-Of the five elective rotations allowed for the PGY1 program, up to three may be completed at other sites within the enterprise.
-Please see the PGY2 pages for program specifics.
+Most rotations are scheduled to be completed at the resident's home facility.
+However, up to three rotations may be completed at other sites within the enterprise.
+Please see the PGY2 program pages for program specifics.